Energy Focus (NASDAQ:EFOI) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Energy Focus (NASDAQ:EFOI – Free Report) in a research report report published on Friday.
-The brokerage issued a sell rating on the construction company’s stock.
+Equities research analysts at StockNews.com began coverage on shares of Energy Focus (NASDAQ:EFOI – Get Free Report) in a research report issued to clients and investors on Saturday.
+The firm set a “sell” rating on the construction company’s stock.

 Energy Focus Company Profile